OpenTTD/eints/docs/manual/strings.rst

   technical name ``<lang-name>_<region>``, where ``<lang-name>`` are two lower case letters and ``<region>`` are two upper case letters, for example ``en_GB`` for English spoken in Great Britain.
 - a *grflangid*.
-A unique number known by NewGRFs, which serves as identification of a language in language files (used in NewGRF projects).
+A unique number known by the code, which serves as identification of a language in language files.
 - a *pluralform*.
 Different languages use different ways to change words in the context of counts.
 - optionally, *genders*.
 Depending on what you refer to, words may change.